-Due to the restrictions that limit the use of JCE, [19], the algorithm was developed using OpenJDK, which is based on the JDK 7.0 version of the Java platform and does not enforce certificate verification.
+Due to the restrictions that limit the use of JCE, the symmetric cryptographic algorithm was developed using OpenJDK, which is based on the JDK 6.0 version of the Java platform and does not enforce certificate verification.
+This algorithm involves three steps: key generation, encryption and decryption.